What Is a Case Study for a Job Interview?

 Bring a notepad, pens, and a simple calculator (if allowed).
 For virtual interviews, confirm software, camera position, and your environment.
 If you’re asked to provide slides in a presentation case, keep visuals simple: one idea per slide with a clear headline and supporting metric.

 A strong case performance is complemented by clear written materials.
 Make sure your resume and cover letter convey measurable impact, global experience, and a track record of solving problems.
-If you need baseline templates to accelerate your preparation, download a set of free resume and cover letter templates to adapt quickly during your interview prep and applications.
-These templates are designed to help you present quantifiable achievements and tailor your experience to case-based roles. (free resume and cover letter templates)
+If you need baseline templates to accelerate your preparation, download a set of free resume and cover-letter templates to adapt quickly during your interview prep and applications.
+These templates are designed to help you present quantifiable achievements and tailor your experience to case-based roles.

 Confidence during a case interview comes from deliberate practice, not improvisation.
-Consider using a structured learning program that teaches methodical thinking and drills the core behaviors interviewers score.
+Consider using a structured learning programme that teaches methodical thinking and drills the core behaviours interviewers score.
 A focused course helps you convert theoretical frameworks into practiced habits and gives you replayable techniques for different case types.
-If you want a course designed to build this professional confidence while also addressing the challenges of global mobility, consider a step-by-step confidence course that mixes practical exercises with coaching feedback. (step-by-step confidence course)
+If you want a course designed to build this professional confidence while also addressing the challenges of global mobility, consider a step-by-step confidence course that mixes practical exercises with coaching feedback.

 Practice Strategies That Work

-Start by practicing cases alone to lock in frameworks and mental math.
-Write out problem structures, practice common market-sizing heuristics, and rehearse short, clear opening statements.
+Start by practising cases alone to lock in frameworks and mental math.
+Write out problem structures, practise common market-sizing heuristics, and rehearse short, clear opening statements.
 Solo practice is efficient for early learning because it lets you focus on mechanics without social pressure.

 Once you have a handle on the basics, move to peer practice.
 A knowledgeable peer can role-play an interviewer and push back with follow-up questions.
 Make sessions time-boxed and give peers explicit evaluation criteria aligned with the scoring dimensions discussed earlier.

 Working with someone who understands the specific company’s hiring patterns can accelerate progress significantly.
 Expert feedback pinpoints where your logic is weak, helps tighten communication, and teaches company-specific expectations.
-If you want personalized coaching that blends career strategy and international mobility planning, schedule a discovery conversation to see how tailored coaching can fast-track your performance. (discovery conversation)
+If you’re preparing for roles tied to global mobility—where timing and cultural nuance matter—coaching can align your interview performance with relocation goals and employer expectations.

-Where possible, practice with cases that reflect the company’s real problems.
+Where possible, practise with cases that reflect the company’s real problems.
 Many leading firms publish sample cases and interactive scenarios; use these to rehearse typical data formats and the types of constraints you might face.
-For global roles, seek cases addressing regulatory differences, cross-border logistics, or market entry with local consumer behavior nuances.
+For global roles, seek cases addressing regulatory differences, cross-border logistics, or market entry with local consumer behaviour nuances.

 Mental Math and Guesstimates: Fast, Defensible Estimation